AndreaFavero71/stepper_sensorless_homing/README.md

 - Watch Lewis's tutorial https://youtu.be/TEkM0uLlkHU
 - Use a board from DIY Machines and 3D-print the fixture designed by Lewis.<br>

-Necessary steps are
+Necessary steps are:
 1. Set the TMC2209 Vref according to the driver's datasheet and your stepper motor.
 2. Flash your board with Micropython v1.24.1 or later version.
 If using the RP2040-Zero, refer to V1.24.1 from this link https://micropython.org/download/PIMORONI_TINY2040/
-3. Copy all the files from `/stepper_sensorless_homing/tree/main/src/board_v3` to a folder in your RP2040-Zero.
+3. Copy all the files from [board_V3 folder](https://github.com/AndreaFavero71/stepper_sensorless_homing/tree/main/src/board_V3) into the root folder in your RP2040-Zero; In case you have a V2 board, you can either upgrade it to V3 (connect GPIO 11 to DIAG), or download the files from [board_V2 folder](https://github.com/AndreaFavero71/stepper_sensorless_homing/tree/main/src/board_V2).
-4. The code (example.py) gets automatically started by main.py.
-To prevent auto-start, keep GPIO 0 shorted to GND while powering the board.
+4. The example code `example.py` gets automatically started by `main.py`.
+To prevent the auto-start, keep GPIO 0 shorted to GND while powering the board.
 5. Press the button connected to GPIO 9 to start the homing process.
+Every time the button is pressed, the stepper motor speed is alternated between the two frequencies values set at `stepper_frequencies = (400, 1200)` in `example.py` file; If you prefer testing with a single speed, write the same value on both the tuple values.
-6. Adjust the k parameter in stepper.py to increase/decrease StallGuard sensitivity (UART), as well as K2 parameters (DIAG pin).
+6. Adjust the k parameter in stepper.py to increase/decrease StallGuard sensitivity (UART), as well as K2 parameters (acting on DIAG pin).
 7. In my setup, I could vary the Vref between 1.0V and 1.4V and reliably getting the homing at 400Hz and 1200Hz, without changing the code.
+<br><br>

 With the latest code release:
+- Sensorless homing uses both the SG values readings from the UART, as well as the DIAG pin signal level from the TMC2209 driver.<br>
+- The sensorless homing detection is extended up to 2000Hz.
-- Sensorless homing works fairly well up to 2000 Hz and with microstepping from 1/8 to 1/64.<br>
+- The sensorless functionality is extended to all the microstepping settings (from 1/8 to 1/64).<br>
   You can configure microstepping in `stepper.py` using `(ms = self.micro_step(0)   # ms --> 0=1/8, 1=1/16, 2=1/32, 3=1/64)`.
-- The stepper moves shortly backward at the beginning, to ensure enough 'room' while searching for the first hard-stop.
+- The stepper motor moves shortly backward at the beginning, to ensure enough 'room' while searching for the first hard-stop.

 <br><br><br>

 ## Notes:
-The onboard RGB LED blinks when the StallGuard value falls below the homing threshold.<br>
+The built-in RGB LED flashes in different colors to indicate various activities/results.<br>
-The code uses the onboard RGB LED of RP2040-Zero or RP2350-Zero, yet not available in Pico, nor Pico W nor Pico 2 versions.<br>
+This code uses the onboard RGB LED of the RP2040-Zero or RP2350-Zero, which is not available on the Pico, Pico W, or Pico 2.<br>

-Please Take note of the license related to the TMC2209 files, as having some restrictions.
+Please note that the TMC2209 files are subject to license restrictions.<br>
-Feel free to use and change the code to your need, by respecting the License requirements; Please feedback in case of improvements proposals.
+You’re free to use and modify the code, provided you follow the license terms.
+I welcome any feedback or suggestions for improvement.

-Of course, using this code is at your own risk :-)
+**Note:** Use this code at your own risk :smile:

 <br><br>

 ## Acknowledgements:
+Many thanks to:
+- Lewis (DIY Machines), for the nice collaboration and his detailed [video tutorial](https://youtu.be/TEkM0uLlkHU) on this topic.
-Many thanks to Daniel Frenkel and his ebook on Trinamic drivers, book available in Kindle format at [Amazon](https://www.amazon.com/stores/Daniel-Frenkel/author/B0BNZG6FPD?ref=ap_rdr&isDramIntegrated=true&shoppingPortalEnabled=true).<br>
+- Daniel Frenkel and his ebook on Trinamic drivers, book available in Kindle format at [Amazon](https://www.amazon.com/stores/Daniel-Frenkel/author/B0BNZG6FPD?ref=ap_rdr&isDramIntegrated=true&shoppingPortalEnabled=true).

-Many thanks to Chr157i4n for making the extensive TMC_2209 library.<br>
+- Chr157i4n for making the extensive TMC_2209 library.
-Many thanks to anonymousaga for his adaptation of the driver for Raspberry Pi Pico.<br>
+- anonymousaga for his adaptation of the driver for Raspberry Pi Pico.

-Original files I've modified for this demo: TMC_2209_StepperDriver.py and TMC_2209_uart.py<br><br><br>
+Original files I've modified for this demo: TMC_2209_StepperDriver.py and TMC_2209_uart.py<br>
 Original source: https://github.com/troxel/TMC_UART<br>
 Original source: https://github.com/Chr157i4n/TMC2209_Raspberry_Pi<br>
 Original source: https://github.com/kjk25/TMC2209_ESP32<br>